 By age 5, kids are often ready to set a savings target or contribute to a family savings goal.
 “When kids have a toy that they want, or if there’s a family vacation coming up, you can make that a savings goal,” says Black.
-Allowing kids to handle, sort, and stash coins and bills into a “piggy bank” or jar helps them begin to understand the value of money.
+Allowing kids to handle, sort, and stash coins and bills in a piggy bank or jar helps them begin to understand the value of money.

 As kids learn about savings, they also might show interest in spending.
 “Playing ‘store’ at home is a great way to introduce the topic of spending,” says Black.

-Aim to spark conversation and reflection about financial choices, wants vs. needs, and the long-term implications of purchases.
-Build a habit of thinking before spending by establishing a waiting period of 24 hours before making a purchase over a certain amount and talk to kids about the difference between shopping — or evaluating and comparing potential options — and buying.
+Aim to spark conversation and reflection about financial choices, wants versus needs and the long-term implications of purchases.
+Build a habit of thinking before spending by establishing a waiting period of 24 hours before making a purchase over a certain amount, and talk to kids about the difference between shopping — or evaluating and comparing potential options — and buying.

 Teens and young adults (13 and older)

-For teens, the borrowing conversation takes on added importance.
-Managing debt is a strong theme in The Next Big Talk, BECU’s guide to meaningful money conversations with kids.
+For teens, the conversation about borrowing takes on greater importance.
+Managing debt is a strong theme in “Your Guide to the Next Big Talk: The Money Talk,” BECU’s guide to meaningful money conversations with kids.
 “For me, credit is the most important topic for teens,” says Black.
-When teens begin eyeing bigger purchases, from gaming systems to cars, highlight the cost of using credit with online calculators to show how long — and how much — they’ll spend on interest and fees.
+When teens begin eyeing bigger purchases, from gaming systems to cars, parents should highlight the cost of using credit by using online calculators to show how long — and how much — their teens will spend on interest and fees.

-Financial lessons are everywhere, from streaming channels to family game night.
-Watching young couples grapple with the decision either to invest in a home or spend thousands on a wedding on television, or playing the classic board game The Game of Life, can get teens thinking and talking about financial choices.
+Financial lessons can be found everywhere, from streaming channels to family game night.
+Watching young couples on television as they grapple with the decision about whether to invest in a home or spend thousands on a wedding, or playing the classic board game The Game of Life, can get teens thinking and talking about financial choices.